 - Industry-related events (virtual networking events, industry conferences, college career fairs)

 - Print and web advertising

-- Staffing agencies
+- Specialized staffing agencies

-5. Assess your hiring options
+5. Assess all your hiring options

 6. Collaborate across departments